-Walking down the tuna aisle at your local grocery store, you’ve probably noticed that the price tags can vary dramatically.
+Walking down the tuna aisle at your local grocery store, you’ve probably noticed that price tags vary dramatically.
 A can of skipjack tuna might cost $1.50, while premium yellowfin could run $6 or more.
-This price difference isn’t arbitrary – it reflects a complex web of factors that affect how tuna reaches your shopping cart.
+This price difference isn’t arbitrary – it reflects a complex web of factors affecting how tuna reaches your shopping cart.

-The tuna supply chain crosses oceans, vessels, processors, and retailers before reaching consumers.
-Understanding what drives these price differences helps you make informed choices about the tuna you buy and reveals why some products command premium prices while others remain budget-friendly options.
+Understanding what drives these price differences helps you make informed choices and reveals why some products command premium prices while others remain budget-friendly.

 What makes some tuna more expensive than others?